nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 cooperate with each other to configure machines.

-While Puppet and Chef are not directly modeling promise theory (they both lack the formal notion of "promiser and promisee"), the are both inspired by CFEngine 2, and therefore share the same convergent DNA.
+While Puppet and Chef are not directly modeling promise theory (they both lack the formal notion of "promiser and promisee"), they are both inspired by CFEngine 2, and therefore share the same convergent DNA.
-It is still very useful to think of a Chef resource statement as an individual, stand-alone agent that promises to fix the thing it's concerned about.
+It is still very useful to think of a Chef or Puppet resource as an individual, stand-alone agent that promises to fix the thing it's concerned about.

 When writing my day-to-day Chef cookbooks, I personally imagine every resource statement I make (or generate) as a little robotic Lego man.
 Each time the